100% automatique · H.264 · H.265 · AV1 · Windows · Linux · macOS

 Audio and subtitles

-All tracks copied by default.
+All audio and subtitle tracks copied by default.
 TrueHD Atmos, DTS-HD MA, PGS subs — zero loss.

 All formats, 480p to 8K